marten-seemann/draft-seemann-quic-address-discovery/draft-seemann-quic-address-discovery.md

 # Negotiating Extension Use {#negotiate-extension}

-Endpoints advertise their support of the extension by sending the address_discovery (0x9f81a173) transport parameter (section 7.4 of {{!RFC9000}}) with an empty value.
+Endpoints advertise their support of the extension by sending the address_discovery (0x9f81a173) transport parameter ({{Section 7.4 of RFC9000}}) with an empty value.
 Implementations that understand this transport parameter MUST treat the receipt of a non-empty value as a connection error of type TRANSPORT_PARAMETER_ERROR.

-In order to use this extension in 0-RTT packets, the client MUST remember the value of this transport parameter.
+The client MUST remember the value of this transport parameter.
+This allows sending the frames defined by this extension in 0-RTT packets.
 If 0-RTT data is accepted by the server, the server MUST not disable this extension on the resumed connection.

 # Frames